AvolitesLtd/TitanManual/docs/about-the-consoles.md

 ---
 id: about-the-consoles
-title: About the consoles
-sidebar_label: About the consoles
+title: Console hardware introduction
+sidebar_label: Console hardware introduction
 ---

-This manual is a reference guide to all the functions of Titan consoles.

-We explain things in the order you're most likely to use them, so we start with how to set up the console, then look at patching lights, controlling lights and how to program cues.
+This manual covers all types of Avolites console, and while the operation of Titan is pretty much the same on all of them, the layout and connectivity of each console is different.

-As this manual covers all types of console, this section has details about each individual console design in turn; where the controls are and where the connections are.
+This section has details
+about each individual console design in turn, showing where the controls are and how they differ between consoles, and the various connections available on the back panel.

+The USB connected T1 and T2 devices are also described, and the TNP network processing unit.

+We also look at the different console extension wings.